MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Methodology

 \subsubsection{AD Classifier Training}

 To further evaluate the clinical fidelity of MCR-VQGAN, downstream AD classification tasks were performed to determine whether the synthesized tau PET images preserved diagnostically relevant biomarkers.
 The classifier was trained and evaluated using the same training and test sets.
 For preprocessing, all real tau PET volumes were cropped to the middle 100 axial slices (indices 76–176) to ensure consistency with the input format of MCR-VQGAN.
 For test subjects, the corresponding 100 MRI slices were translated into synthetic tau PET images using the trained MCR-VQGAN model.
-Classification grouped MCI and AD into a single category (MCI/AD) for a binary task against CN subjects.
+For this binary task, SMC and CN subjects were grouped as the CN class, while EMCI, LMCI, and AD subjects were grouped as the MCI/AD class, yielding 26 CN and 18 MCI/AD subjects in the test set.
+Subject-level predictions were obtained by averaging the classifier output probabilities across all 100 axial slices (indices 76–176) for each subject and applying a decision threshold of 0.5.

 To mitigate label imbalance (CN vs. MCI/AD), every other slice was sampled for CN subjects, while all slices were included for MCI/AD cases.
 A custom 2D CNN classifier was designed with binary output.
 The network was trained for 200 epochs with an initial learning rate of 0.0002, decayed using an exponential scheduler (gamma = 0.98), and a batch size of 8.
 Optimization was performed using the Adam optimizer.
-To improve model generalizability, data augmentations, including random rotations, flips, and affine transformations, were applied during training.
+To improve the generalizability of the model, data augmentations, including random rotations, flips, and affine transformations, were applied during training.
 To address residual class imbalance and emphasize difficult examples, the classifier was trained with focal loss ($\alpha=0.25$, $\gamma=2.0$), which adaptively downweights easy negatives and forces the model to focus on underrepresented or challenging samples.